Democrats hope a voting rights failure sparks change on Senate filibuster

-WASHINGTON, June 22 (Reuters) - Even as they push towards a vote on U.S. election reform that is almost certain to fail, some congressional Democrats say they hope that defeat may provide the opportunity to scrap the filibuster rule that allows the minority in the Senate to block most legislation.
+WASHINGTON (Reuters) - Even as they push towards a vote on U.S. election reform that is almost certain to fail, some congressional Democrats say they hope that defeat may provide the opportunity to scrap the filibuster here rule that allows the minority in the Senate to block most legislation.

 “It’s an important step today to get every senator on record about willingness to talk about protecting our democracy.
 And if that fails, then the Democrats are going to have to talk about what the next path forward is,” said Democratic Senator Elizabeth Warren.